-The half-time shuffle is one the most important groove to know, you can hear this in a great variety of songs from r&b to rock, jazz-rock, and pop music.
-I transcribed and collected in one printable PDF file some important grooves with this feel, enjoy.
+The half-time shuffle is one of the most important rhythm to know, you can hear this in a great variety of songs from r&b to rock, jazz-rock, and pop music.
+Here’s a collection of transcriptions, with some of the main grooves using this rhythm.

 - Steely Dan – Home at Last youtube.com/watch?v=cGMjGaiIxtY